vjlamp/tynamo.github.io/tapestry-security+guide.md

       <version>0.6.2</version>
     </dependency>

-Apache Shiro, the security framework that tapestry-security is based on, is modular and extensible, but to get started, you need to understand just three key Shiro concepts: realms, filters and security configuration.
+Apache Shiro, the security framework that tapestry-security is based on, is modular and extensible, but to get started, you need to understand just three key Shiro concepts: **realms, filters** and **security configuration**.
 A realm is responsible for authenticating and authorizing users, so you at least need to configure a ready-made realm, or, if you are authenticating users against your own custom database, likely need to implement your own custom realm.
 Typically, in your AppModule you provide a realm configuration such as:

     @Contribute(WebSecurityManager.class)
     public static void addRealms(Configuration<Realm> configuration) {